 Lake Cruise On Lake Minnewanka

-Head out to the infamous 'Devil's Gap' on Lake Minnewanka in one of the Explore Rockies tour boats.
+Head out to the infamous 'Devil's Gap' on the Lake Minnewanka Cruise.
 The ride out includes some great interpretive facts from the engaging guides, and you never know what animals you might see on the shore.
+There are four exciting cruises to choose from including the new Beer Voyage, starting June 28.

 Take A Drive On The Bow Valley Parkway

-The drive on the Bow Valley Parkway (Hwy 1A) in between Banff and Lake Louise is a spectacular stretch of road filled with great views, interpretive stops, beautiful cabins, numerous trailheads (like Johnston Canyon and Castle Mountain Lookout) and some tasty lunch options at places like Baker Creek or Storm Mountain Lodge (Just off the BVP).
-This route is also teeming with wildlife-but please remember to follow the posted speed limits and be respectful when watching wildlife from the car.
+The drive on the Bow Valley Parkway (Hwy 1A) in between Banff and Lake Louise is a spectacular stretch of road filled with great views, interpretive stops, beautiful cabins, numerous trailheads (like Johnston Canyon and Castle Mountain Lookout) and some tasty lunch options at places like Baker Creek or nearby Storm Mountain Lodge.
+This route is also teeming with wildlife so please remember to follow the posted speed limits and be respectful when watching wildlife from the car.

 Soak In the Banff Upper Hot Springs